 - avoiding chewing gum

-- being mindful of chewing habits, such as biting the nails or chewing on pens, that can stress the jaw
+- being mindful of habits, such as biting fingernails or clenching the jaw, as these can stress the jaw

 - taking time away from activities that require extensive talking, such as lectures and meetings

-Reducing stress can also help with other PsA symptoms, as stress can cause psoriasis and PsA flares.
+Reducing stress can also help with other PsA symptoms, as stress can trigger psoriatic flares.

 Seek physical therapy

 A physical therapist can train a person in specific exercises to relieve PsA symptoms in the jaw and other joints.